aryelgois/git-graph-handler/README.md

 It is possible to store the configuration in a file in the repository and share with your team, but they will have to
-[reset the repository configuration](https://github.com/mhutchie/vscode-git-graph/issues/599)
+[reset the repository configuration](https://github.com/mhutchie/vscode-git-graph/issues/599) to load it.
+This file is more useful for newcomers to your repository.

 `.vscode/vscode-git-graph.json`